 Withdrawal from the Program/College: Students who fail to enroll in courses in alignment with the master curriculum without prior approval of the program chair will be an unsuccessful attempt in the master curriculum and will be considered withdrawn from the program and/or the college.
-Students withdrawing from the program/ college must complete the withdrawal form and obtain the signature of the program chair before submitting the form to the director of student records and information management.
+Students withdrawing from the program/college must complete the withdrawal form and obtain the signature of the program chair before submitting the form to the director of student records and information management.
 Students withdrawing from a healthcare program are eligible to remain in any general studies courses in which they are enrolled.
 If the student does not choose to do so, the withdrawal will be considered a complete withdrawal from the college.
-Students who withdraw from the program/college become ineligible for student involved in an alleged academic integrity violation or facing other disciplinary issues withdraws from the college prior to resolution, continuation of the disciplinary process is determined by the dean of student affairs and provost.
+Students who withdraw from the program/college become ineligible for student benefits as of the date of withdrawal and may have to surrender their student ID badge.
+If a student involved in an alleged academic integrity violation or facing other disciplinary issues withdraws from the college prior to resolution, continuation of the disciplinary process is determined by the dean of student affairs and provost.
 If a hearing is not pursued upon the withdrawal of the student, the dean of student affairs and provost can reinitiate the disciplinary process prior to future readmission or progression.
 In either case, any disciplinary processes or actions will follow normal due process procedures for the offense.